CLASSIC MADAGASCAR BIRDING TOUR: DETAILED ITINERARY

 We also have another opportunity to come across Madagascan Sparrowhawk, a seldom-seen species that is hard to separate from the much commoner Frances’s Sparrowhawk).
 Along the river, we have another chance to find Madagascan Sandgrouse coming to drink.
 The sanctuary provided by Berenty also attracts large numbers of nesting Western Cattle Egrets and there is a substantial roost of Madagascar Flying Foxes in the reserve.
 At dusk, these huge bats decamp in large parties in search of fruit.

-Madagascar (Southeast): Day 5 Today we will return to Fort Dauphin (or Tolanaro) and take a flight to Antananarivo, where the extension to our Madagascar birding tour ends this evening after dinner and a chance to wash and change at a hotel near the airport.
-Depending on flight timings, we may have time for some final birding and lemur-watching at Berenty.
+Madagascar (Southeast): Day 5 Today we will return to Fort Dauphin (or Tolanaro) and take a flight to Antananarivo, where the extension to our Classic Madagascar birding tour ends this evening after dinner and a chance to wash and change at a hotel near the airport.
+Depending on our flight timings, we may have time for some final birding and lemur-watching at Berenty.

 (Most international flights out of Antananarivo depart after midnight.).